mendix/docs/content/data-hub/data-hub-catalog/register.md

 #### 7.2.4 Details of the Application {#application}

 Specify the details of the source application of the data source (from which the OData v4 service was published).
 This information will be displayed in the **Data Source Details** and provide the link to the app.

-If the application is already registered in the Catalog – for example, as the source application for previously registered services – you can select this from the **Select an existing application** list, or you can **Register a new application**.
+If the application is already registered in the Catalog – for example, as the source application for previously registered services – you can **Select an existing application**, or you can **Register a new application**.

 ##### 7.2.4.1 Select an Existing Application

 Click **Select application** and select from a list of all the currently registered apps originating from the *same business application*.
 For each app the **Technical Owner** will be shown in parentheses.
 In the example shown below when registering a SAP data source, the list of registered SAP applications currently registered is displayed:

 ![](attachments/register/register-data-source-exist-app.png)